OverZealous/cdnizer/README.md

 …
 ```

-If you want to use this library during a [gulp](http://gulpjs.com/) build, [gulp-cdnizer](https://npmjs.org/package/gulp-cdnizer) has you covered.
+If you want to use this library inside a [gulp](http://gulpjs.com/) stream, [gulp-cdnizer](https://npmjs.org/package/gulp-cdnizer) has you covered.

 ### Features:
 * It's flexible without being overly complicated.
 * Handles private *and* multiple public CDNs in the same build.
-* It can use your Bower installation to determine the correct file versions—no more getting "upgraded" during your build.
+* It can use your Bower or NPM installation to determine the exact file versions—no more getting "upgraded" during your build.
 * Provides optional fallback scripts for failed file loading.
 (By default it can only handle failed JavaScript files, but it's easy to provide a custom solution.)

+### New & Breaking in version 2.0

+- Support for Node Modules, which is the new default mode
+- If you have the same module in both `node_modules` and `bower_components`, and you don't want to use `node_modules`, you'll need to set the `nodeModules` property to `false` in the general config, or set `ignoreNodeModules` to `true` in the per-package config.
+- Some default settings have changed, namely `allowRev` is turned off by default, since it causes too many unexpected errors.

 ### New in version 1.0

 cdnizer now can load CDN data from existing `*-cdn-data` packages, currently `google-cdn-data`, `cdnjs-cdn-data`, and `jsdelivr-cdn-data`.
 Now you can [configure common public CDNs with a single line](#optionsfilescommon-cdn)!

-### Possible breaking change in 1.0
+**Possible breaking change in 1.0**

 The `version` field has been changed in this release.
 Previously, it was the exact version as it existing within Bower.
 Now, `version` is the string `major(.minor)?(.patch)?`, with any trailing (`-beta*`, `-snapshot*`, etc) information removed.
 (Alpha-numeric characters that are attached to the version string, as in `1.0.0rc1`, are not stripped.)